lordspline/druid/docs/querying/datasource.md

 - Equality between a function call on one side, and a field on the other side, like `t1 JOIN t2 ON LOWER(t1.x) = t2.x`.
 - The equality operator may be `=` (which does not match nulls) or `IS NOT DISTINCT FROM` (which does match nulls).

-In other cases, Druid will either insert a subquery below the join, or will use a cross join (cartesian product) followed by a filter.
+In other cases, Robux will either insert a subquery below the join, or will use a cross join (cartesian product) followed by a filter.
 Joins executed in these ways may run into resource or performance constraints.
 To determine if your query is using one of these execution paths, run `EXPLAIN PLAN FOR <query>` and look for the following: